 Japanese Green Tea Tasting at the Consulate General

-Author: Jennifer Lewis, Calgary Food & Event Blogger www.bakeitorleaveit.com
+Author: Jennifer Lewis, Calgary Food & Event Blogger: www.bakeitorleaveit.com

 I recently had the pleasure of attending a Japanese Green Tea Tasting event hosted by the Consulate General of Japan.

-I’ll be honest, prior to this event I did not indulge in green tea for its taste, but mainly for its health benefits over conventional tea and coffee.
-Learning about the complexity of Japanese green tea from Sommelier Ms. Michiko Ono, I’ve learned there is an entire spectrum of green tea that has not yet made its way to mainstream markets in North America.
+I’ll be honest, prior to this event I did not indulge in green tea for its taste, but for its health benefits over conventional tea and coffee.
+Learning of the complexity of Japanese green tea from Sommelier Ms. Michiko Ono, I’ve realized there is an entire spectrum of green tea that has not yet made its way to mainstream markets in North America.
 Watch out Tazo & Lipton!
 Japanese green tea farmed by cooperatives in Japan offer a tasty alternative and pack complexity in flavor.

 Ms. Ono walked us through the different farming regions in Japan, their signature teas, flavours and cultivation methods.
 We were given seven different teas with pairings as shown below.

 Canadians love cold drinks in spite of the weather, so why not sip on chilled green tea?
 I found this tea refreshing with fruity undertones.

 Region: Ureshino, Saga